 Dog Mountain is set on 150 acres on a private mountaintop in St. Johnsbury, Vermont.
 The grounds are always open to people and their dogs, who are free to run off-leash, play, swim, and meet other dogs!

 Visit this unique destination to explore the trails with your dog and visit the Dog Chapel, where people come from all over to pay tribute to dogs they have loved and lost.
 Artwork by Dog Mountain creator, Stephen Huneck is available for sale in the gift shop, and special dog parties are held throughout the year.

-If you’re traveling with a dog, this is one of the most fun and unusual things to do in Vermont.
+If you’re traveling with a dog, this is one of the most fun and unique things to do in Vermont.

 14. Look for the Lake Monster on Lake Champlain

 If you’ve ever spent time in Burlington, Vermont, you have undoubtedly heard about Champ, which has been making appearances in Lake Champlain for two hundred years.

 Champ is said to be a relative of the Loch Ness Monster, and hundreds of people have spotted him since the first sighting in 1819.
 Historians think that Champ is probably a garfish, but he has also been described as an enormous serpent, with silvery scales.

 Whether Champ makes his home in Lake Champlain or exists only in our imaginations, he is officially protected by both Vermont and New York.